-To write civilizations comparable to Robert Jordan’s Wheel of Time, I’d need to draw on my double major in archaeology and history to break down every major and minor component of world building.
-This series of posts will attempt precisely that, and explore how different factors within a world affect and shape each other.
-This week I’ve paired Food with Fashion, because both are closely linked to plants and animals, all of which is influenced by geography, climate and trade.
+To write civilisations comparable to Robert Jordan’s Wheel of Time, I’d need to draw on my double major in archaeology and history to break down every major component of world building.
+My world building blog series will attempt that, and explore how different factors within a world can influence and shape each other.
+Today I’ve paired Food with Fashion, because both are closely linked to plants and animals, all of which is influenced by geography, climate and trade.

 Farming & Irrigation

-Does your civilization have enough water and arable land to feed itself?
+Does your civilisation have enough water and arable land to feed itself?
 Or is it like Rome -dependent on the breadbasket of Egypt?
-If your civilization depends on regional trade to feed itself -how does that impact on internal and regional conflict?
+If your civilisation depends on regional trade to feed itself -how does that impact on internal and regional conflict?

-If your civilization is small-island or coastal based, is the local diet predominately seafood?
+Is your civilisation small-island or coastal based, with a the local diet of predominately seafood?
 What are the staple crops in the region?
-Does your civilization have vast trade networks allowing them, for example. to locally grow potatoes from South America in Europe?
+Does your civilisation have vast trade networks allowing them, for example. to locally grow potatoes from South America in Europe?
 Or are the crops grown and livestock reared limited to what is locally available/ native plants and animals?
 If so -what region of the real world and what era of history might you need to research to write this plausibly?

 Climate & Geography

-Is your civilization’s climate hot in summer and mild in winter like Australia, cold in winter and mild in summer like England or can it be 30 degrees Celsius in summer and -30 degrees in winter like Toronto?
+Is your civilisation’s climate hot in summer and mild in winter like Australia?
+Or cold in winter and mild in summer like England?
+Can it be 30 degrees Celsius in summer and -30 degrees in winter like Toronto?
 Is climate determined by the existence of a frozen northern or southern pole?
 Is there a latitude of tropics like our world?
-Or is your civilization’s climate determined by mountains with freezing temperatures, or the desert deprived of rain because it all falls in the mountains?
-How does climate determine which crops can grow and which livestock for food or trade can be raised in your civilization?
+Or is your civilisation’s climate determined by mountains with freezing temperatures, or the desert deprived of rain because it all falls in the mountains?
+How does climate determine which crops can grow and which livestock for food or trade can be raised in your civilisation?

 Geography & Cultural Fashion Influences

 There’s a good chance this will be heavily influenced by climate and geography in your world, but that won’t necessarily be the case.
-Traditional clothing of the First Australians was scanty because of our hot, dry climate, but in the 19th century Victorian, British fashions had men and women wearing stiflingly hot, conservative clothing, causing fainting in summer.
+Traditional clothing of the First Australians was scanty because of our hot, dry climate.
+But in the 19th century, Victorian British fashions had men and women wearing stiflingly hot, conservative clothing, causing fainting in Australian summer.
 A few deaths from heat exhaustion failed to change these fashions.
-So, in your civilization, is fashion locally developed and suited to local climate, or is it the product of an influential kingdom/ empire, a distant empire ruling the locality, or a colonial motherland?
+So, in your civilisation, is fashion locally developed and suited to local climate, or is it the product of an influential kingdom, a distant empire ruling a locality, or colonial motherland?
 If one of the latter -what is the geography and climate of the influencer and what do their fashions look like?
 Linking back to seasons -does climate vary much between your seasons and do fashions vary accordingly?

 Fabric Availability -Trade & Fashion

 In answering the above, consider what plants/ fibres are locally available.
-If your civilization is European influenced, do they wear woollen garments from locally farmed sheep?
-If it resembles the Americas, is it cotton from cotton plants?
-If the ancient Middle East, linen from local fibres or silk from Far Eastern silkworms?
+If your civilisation is European influenced, do they wear woollen garments from locally farmed sheep?
+Does your Americas inspired culture have people wearing cotton from cotton plants?
+If the ancient Middle East is the influence, do people wear linen from local fibres or silk from Far Eastern silkworms?
 When deciding what your people are wearing, think about (or research in a particular region and time period of our world) what fabrics are available locally, and what can your civilization import from elsewhere in your world?

 Costume and Social Class

-Whether people in your world have access to different materials to make or buy clothes won’t just depend on regional or international trade networks -it depends on social class and wealth.
-In any civilization, it’s likely that poor people will be wearing the cheapest, most readily available clothing in any era.
-In some eras, like the Egyptian Middle Kingdom in which only the pharaoh had the wealth to send foreign trade expeditions and personally funded and controlled them -it might only be the very wealthiest and highest classes who can afford and access clothing made from imported materials.
-So aside from asking -what material is available in my civilization?
+Whether people in your world have access to different materials to make or buy clothes won’t just depend on regional or international trade networks, it depends on social class and wealth.
+In any civilisation, it’s likely poor people will wear the cheapest, most readily available clothing in any era.
+Then in some eras, like the Egyptian Middle Kingdom in which only the pharaoh had the wealth to personally fund foreign trade expeditions -it might only be the wealthiest classes who can afford clothing made from imported materials.
+So aside from asking what material is available in my civilisation?
 You might also need to ask, how does what is available vary from class to class or rank to rank?

-I’d also ask -are there restrictions imposed by people in power on fashions?
-In Egypt there was a sudden change from elaborate pottery at all levels to only the wealthiest having it around the emergence of the Old Kingdom -the times kings and an elite class first appeared.
-Is there anything that only the ruler or only the elite can wear in your civilization?
+I’d also ask are there restrictions imposed by people in power on fashions?
+In Egypt there was a sudden change from elaborate pottery at all levels, to only the wealthiest having elaborate pottery around the emergence of the Old Kingdom.
+This is the time kings and an elite class first appeared and that even types of pottery became a status symbol.
+Is there anything that only the ruler or only the elite can wear in your civilisation?